onja-org/w2_css_js_mini_project/README.md

 ### 🎨 Button Icons & Symbols

-For consistent styling, use these emoji icons:
+For consistent styling, use these emoji icons (you can just copy and paste them into your HTML):

 **Control Buttons:**
 - Play: ▶️